Skip to main content

 # Apply provider manifest

-kubectl apply -f scripts/cluster-manifests/provider-kubernetes.yaml
+kubectl apply -f scripts/manifests/setup/crossplane-provider-kubernetes.yaml

 # Wait for provider to be healthy